 The Washington Post's Health and Science

-For The WP's The Answer Sheet
+The Washington Post's The Answer Sheet on Education

 As a mother of two, she wrote about her experience with sleep--or lack of it--in two pieces featured in The New York Times Motherlode blog with Lisa Belkin When a Child Does Not Sleep; (Finally) Getting Some Sleep.
 Years later, she still hears from moms who find her articles in the wee hours of a sleepless night.